-If we are a PFIC with respect to a United States Holder for any taxable year during such United States Holder's holding period for our ADSs or ordinary shares, then in lieu of being subject to the special tax rules discussed above, a United States Holder may make a "mark-to-market election" with respect to such United States Holder's ADSs or ordinary shares, provided such ADSs or ordinary shares are treated as "marketable stock."
+As an alternative to the foregoing rules, a United States Holder of "marketable stock" in a PFIC may make a mark-to-market election with respect to such stock, provided that certain requirements are met.
 Our ADSs or ordinary shares generally will be treated as marketable stock if the ADSs or ordinary shares are regularly traded on a "qualified exchange or other market" (within the meaning of the applicable Treasury regulations).
 Our ADSs are currently listed on the Nasdaq Global Market which constitutes a qualified exchange, although there can be no assurance that the ADSs will be "regularly traded" for purposes of the mark-to-market election.
 Only the ADSs and not the ordinary shares are listed on the Nasdaq Global Market.
 Consequently, if a United States Holder is a holder of our ordinary shares that are not represented by our ADSs, such United States Holder generally will not be eligible to make a mark-to-market election.

-If a United States Holder makes an effective mark-to-market election, for each taxable year that we are a PFIC, such United States Holder will include as ordinary income the excess of the fair market value of the ADSs held at the end of the year over such United States Holder's adjusted tax basis in the ADSs.
-A United States Holder will be entitled to deduct as an ordinary loss in each such year the excess of its adjusted tax basis in the ADSs over their fair market value at the end of the year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
+If a United States Holder makes an effective mark-to-market election, for each taxable year that we are a PFIC, such United States Holder will include as ordinary income the excess of the fair market value of the ADSs held at the end of the taxable year over such United States Holder's adjusted tax basis in the ADSs.
+A United States Holder will be entitled to deduct as an ordinary loss in each such taxable year the excess, if any, of its adjusted tax basis in the ADSs over their fair market value at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
 A United States Holder's adjusted tax basis in the ADSs will be increased by the amount of any income inclusion and decreased by the amount of any deductions under the mark-to-market rules.
 In addition, upon the sale or other disposition of our ADSs in a year that we are a PFIC, any gain will be treated as ordinary income and any loss will be treated as ordinary loss, but only to the extent of the net amount of previously included income as a result of the mark-to-market election.

 If a United States Holder makes a mark-to-market election, it will be effective for the taxable year for which the election is made and all subsequent taxable years unless the ADSs are no longer regularly traded on a qualified exchange or other market, or the Internal Revenue Service consents to the revocation of the election.
 If a United States Holder makes a valid mark-to-market election and we cease to be a PFIC, the United States Holder will not be required to take into account the mark-to-market gain or loss described above during any period for which we are not a PFIC.
-United States Holders are urged to consult its tax advisors about the availability of the mark-to-market election, and whether making the election would be advisable in light of such United States Holder's particular circumstances.
+United States Holders are urged to consult their tax advisors about the availability of the mark-to-market election, and whether making the election would be advisable in light of such United States Holder's particular circumstances.